 These descriptions and assertions echo our study’s findings.
 The coaches’ identity is based on a view of the students as lacking in many emotional qualities, “excessively needy” (James 2012, p.
 165), and needing “special” training-education.
 Moreover, the coaches emphasized that the youths’ responsiveness and obedience to ideals of hegemonic oversight are viewed as a professional achievement.
 This is a role identity based on the good intentions of CARE and not on its unintended consequences.
 The coaches did not cultivate among their students cultural capital, as was described, for example, at elite schools (Howard, 2008; Taylor, 2021), which strategically encourage skills of standing out that in turn assist high socioeconomic class students to “bend rules to their advantage” (Golann, 2021, p.
 8).

-In this context the question, recently proposed by Golann (2021) following her ethnographic study of "no-excuses" charter school predominantly low-income Black and Latino students: Capital or control?
-Golann (2021) exposed how “no-excuses” charter schools, which were founded to improve the academic achievements of disadvantaged students and increasing their chances of being accepted to college, perform scripts or tools of interaction based on rigid discipline and surveillance: the use of these scripts and tools, Golann emphasized (2021, p.8) continue to teach the students “obedience, punctuality, and deference- all in the name of social mobility.”
+In this context the question, recently proposed by Golann (2021) following her ethnographic study of “no-excuses” charter schools with predominantly low-income Black and Latino students, should be asked: Capital or control?
+Golann (2021) exposed how “no-excuses” charter schools, which were founded to improve the academic achievements of disadvantaged students and increasing their chances of being accepted to college, perform scripts or tools of interaction based on rigid discipline and surveillance: the use of these scripts and tools, Golann emphasized (2021, p.8) continue to teach the students “obedience, punctuality, and deference—all in the name of social mobility.”

 Golann (2021, p.
 7) asserted that these schools “are not teaching what sociologists consider to be advantageous middle-class skills and strategies, nor do rigid behavioral scripts afford students the flexibility to learn to deploy cultural capital effectively.”